Charles Jean d'Hector: American Revolutionary War

 In 1778, commanding the 74 gun Orient, d'Hector fought at the indecisive battle of Ushant on 27 July 1778.
 Although he was unable to influence its outcome, he was congratulated by the comte d'Orvillers.
 A few months later, on 4 May 1779, he was made chef d'escadre.
 He was then put in supreme command of the port of Brest on 23 December 1779.
 He played an essential part in Brest's role in the American Revolutionary War.

 On 1 February 1781 he was made Commandant de la Marine for the Brest department, succeeding the comte de Guichen.
 When the duc de Castries prepared his famous Ordonnances sur la Marine, d'Hector's knowledge and combat experience proved useful and de Castries wrote him several letters about maritime administration, using ports, shipbuilding and on personnel with combat experience.
 During this time d'Hector lived at the château de Lézarazzieu, near Landivisiau.

 On 22 October 1780 the Naval Minister wrote to d'Hector, stating "The confidence which I know is your due will perhaps seem a burden in that I give you an excess of it, but, as it is only in the King's service, I do not think that you will find it indiscrete."
 At the request of the duc de Castries he was promoted to lieutenant general on 14 August 1782 and granted the red sash of the Order of St Louis (with a 3000 livres pension from the Order) on 1 January 1782, two promotions which made his fellow general officers jealous.

 The baronne d'Oberkirch visited Brest in June 1782 with the future Tsar Paul I and his wife Maria Feodorovna.
 There d'Hector informed her of these grudges.
-Neither Paul nor Louis XVI of France took attention of the complaints - de Castries invited d'Hector and commandant d'Albert de Rions to receive the king at Cherbourg and inform him about shipbuilding and about the necessity of building of coastal defences in Normandy against the British.
+Neither Paul nor Louis XVI took attention to the complaints - de Castries invited d'Hector and commandant d'Albert de Rions to receive the king at Cherbourg and inform him about shipbuilding and the necessity of building of coastal defences in Normandy against the British.
 On his departure from Cherbourg, Louis made d'Hector inspector of the main naval fortresses and charged him with submitting a plan for reforms to unify and coordinate the commands along the coast.
 In 1785 he contributed to the preparations for the La Perouse Expedition.